 Care of Your Tree

-Store tree outside until it is time to put it up
+Store the tree outside until it is time to put it up.

-When tree is up and before decorating, anchor tree with fine wire or strong string so it can’t fall down
+When the tree is up and before decorating, anchor the tree with fine wire or strong string so it can’t fall down.

 Real Tree Facts